-So, for the folks who have gone through our top Netflix hidden gems list, binged the best Netflix series, and even watched all of Tiger King, twice — we have picked 7 great options for your next night of streaming.
+So, for the folks who have gone through our top Netflix hidden gems list, binged the best Netflix series, memorized every game in Squid Game and unearthed every retro Stranger Thing there is — we have picked 7 great options for your next night of streaming.
 Not all are available internationally, but we've got something for everyone, including a free service that's got a lot for families — and most are available on the best streaming devices.

 Our best Netflix alternatives are often services that would sit alongside Netflix — or maybe replace it for a month while you're waiting for Big Red to add more.
 For example, one of these services is dedicated to the horror genre, something that Netflix is arguably a bit short on.
 We've also got a pick for families who have run Netflix's selection dry.

 Others will likely feed needs that Netflix helped create.
 If you've become engrossed with British TV after watching The Great British Baking Show, we've got a place for you to stream all the UK content you could ask for.

 We love HBO Max more than any other streaming service, so it's no wonder that it's our top pick for the best Netflix alternative.
 The streaming arm of the HBO premium cable channel, HBO Max packs everything from HBO classics (Sopranos, Curb Your Enthusiasm and Sex In The City) to modern HBO gems (The Rehearsal, The Last of Us, Succession).